 Fantastic Negrito: Every time I tour overseas to different countries, I notice one thing: they're playing Black music.
 So it's weird.
 And I get to another country, and it's still Black music with a different language.
 So what I learned was that as Black people - our history in terms of slavery and what we've gone through - our music is all over the world.
 I don't think people even know it.
 It's everywhere.

-Despite my overarching “Fuck White People” sentiment, I recently fell in love with a white person.
+Despite my overarching hatred of white privilege, I recently fell in love with a white person.
 Their name is Elliot.
 When I worked at Bicycle Coffee, they came in twice a week to order coffee for their job.
 I was attracted to them, but I initially chose to distance myself energetically.
 They were patient.
 Four month later, we spoke in length for the first time.
 Many conversations followed.
 This was one of them:

 Kim: What are feelings that have come to the surface for you that you didn’t foresee so far?